Rolands-Laucis/Socio/README.md

 * Socio-HTTP cookie session plugin, that stitches the two together in some useful way.
 Express.js has popular plugins for session management, perhaps we can integrate SocioSession.client_id on the session object.
 * Starter template projects for various front-end and back-end tech stacks with Socio setup
 * Web bundler HMR mechanisms seem pretty complex, perhaps someone wants to make a plugin or recommend some basic solution?
 The idea is for the server to push new css, js, html files or chunks to be replaced on all clients live - CI/CD automation.

-## TODOs 📝
-* Database hook function integration instead of manually parsing SQL and updating clients.
-* Better SQL dependency distinguisher on queries
-* Threading paralization pipelines for async querry queues (perhaps offloading queries to another machine)
-* Caching and dedup UPD msg kind
-* Redo the update dependency mechanism to serious data structures - dependency graph or tree or smth
-* Different solution for sql parsing.
-Perhaps the 40MB js lib... (but that seems insane to me)
-* plenty more

 ## Related lib and tech 🔗
 * [WS](https://www.npmjs.com/package/ws) *Socio uses on the server*